Bosch-Connected-Experience-26/Canals/README.md

 ## ✨ The Problem

 Today's in-vehicle voice assistants are **entirely cloud-dependent**.
 Dead zones, highway tunnels, weak LTE — and your assistant goes silent.
-For an EV driver asking *"Can I reach the next charger?"* this isn't just inconvenient.
+For an EV driver asking *"Where is the next charging port for my electric car?"* this isn't just inconvenient.
 It's a broken experience at exactly the wrong moment.

 | Pain Point | Status Quo | Canals |
 |---|---|---|